kristenwilson/billy/README.md

 * 'METRC'
 * 'Distance/Extension'

-## Data files
+## .csv files
-Place any files you want to process in the 'data_files' folder.
+Place any .csv files you want to process in the 'data_files' folder.
 (This folder also contains some templates and test files.)

 The file you use with this script must be a plaintext .csv file.
 It can include a combination of book and article request data.
 Each row must contain the required fields as defined by the value in the 'type' field.
+You may need to do some pre-processing to get your citation data into the correct format.

 \* required field